 “He has a remarkable intellect with boundless enthusiasm.”

-In collaboration, Till and McCulloch also established the concept of stem cells and set the framework in which stem cells are studied today.
-This work continues to influence the research of investigators world-wide in many fields of study.
-Since the 1980s, Dr. Till’s sphere of research has expanded to include quality of life research, clinical and epidemiological studies, and research ethics.
-Currently, he investigates decision making behaviours of cancer patients and those at high risk of cancer, and the influence of the Internet as a source for information, support and advocacy.
+Since the 1980s, Dr. Till’s sphere of research expanded to include quality of life research, clinical and epidemiological studies, research ethics, decision making behaviours of cancer patients and those at high risk of cancer, and the influence of the Internet as a source for information, support and advocacy.

-Dr. Till and Dr. Ernest McCulloch were jointly nominated and inducted into The Canadian Medical Hall of Fame.
-View the video that was prodcued to honour them both at our 2004 Induction Ceremony.
+Dr. Till and Dr. Ernest McCulloch were jointly nominated and inducted into the Canadian Medical Hall of Fame.